MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Abstract

 \section{Abstract}

-Developing Large Language Models (LLMs) to cooperate and compete effectively within multi-agent systems is a critical step towards more advanced intelligence.
+Developing Large Language Models (LLMs) to cooperate and compete effectively within multi-agent systems (MASs) is a critical step towards more advanced intelligence.
 While reinforcement learning (RL) has proven effective for enhancing reasoning in single-agent tasks, its extension to multi-turn, multi-agent scenarios remains underexplored due to the challenges of long-horizon credit assignment and agent-specific advantage estimation.
-To address these challenges, we introduce MARS, an end-to-end RL framework that incentivizes \textbf{M}ulti-\textbf{A}gent \textbf{R}easoning of LLMs through \textbf{S}elf-play in both cooperative and competitive games.
-MARS features a turn-level advantage estimator that aligns learning signals with each interaction for credit assignment, and an agent-specific advantage normalization to stabilize multi-agent training.
-By learning with self-play across cooperative and competitive games, the MARS agent trained from Qwen3-4B develops strong strategic abilities that generalize to held-out games with up to $28.7$\% performance improvements.
-More importantly, the capability acquired through self-play generalizes beyond games, yielding consistent performance gains of multi-agent systems in reasoning benchmarks.
-When integrated into leading multi-agent systems, our MARS agent achieves significant performance gains of $10.0$\% on AIME and $12.5$\% on GPQA-Diamond.
-These results establish end-to-end RL training with self-play in strategic games as a powerful approach for developing generalizable multi-agent reasoning capabilities in LLMs.
-Our code and models are publicly available at \url{https://github.com/thu-nics/MARS}.
+To address these challenges, we introduce \textbf{MARSHAL}, an end-to-end RL framework that incentivizes \underline{M}ulti-\underline{A}gent \underline{R}easoning through \underline{S}elf-play wit\underline{H} str\underline{A}tegic \underline{L}LMs in both cooperative and competitive games.
+MARSHAL features a turn-level advantage estimator that aligns learning signals with each interaction for credit assignment, and an agent-specific advantage normalization to stabilize multi-agent training.
+By learning with self-play across cooperative and competitive games, MARSHAL agents trained from Qwen3-4B develop strong strategic abilities, with up to $28.7$\% performance improvements in held-out games.
+More importantly, the capability acquired through self-play generalizes beyond games, yielding consistent performance gains of MASs in reasoning benchmarks.
+When integrated into leading MASs, our MARSHAL agent achieves significant zero-shot performance gains of up to $10.0$\% on AIME, $7.6$\% on GPQA-Diamond, and $3.5$\% on average across all benchmarks.
+These results establish self-play in strategic games as a powerful approach for developing generalizable multi-agent reasoning capabilities in LLMs.